rohansanjay/lookdeep-img-classifier/README.md

 ``` bash
 python download_data.py
 ```
-This downloads all 3 traches of images and their corresponding labels.
+This downloads all 3 tranches of images and their corresponding labels.

 3 folders with the images are created: home/, tranch2/ and tranch3/.
 A csv file with all lablels and the corresponding image file paths is created: tranch_master.csv.